tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ### IFTTT (If This Then That)

-If I'm driving, cooking or otherwise unable to use my hands, I've set up an [IFTTT hook]() that integrates Trello and my Google Assistant so that I can just say, "Hey Google, Add a task to finish my productivity blog post," and voila - the task "Finsih my productivity blog post" is added to my `Triage` list.
+If I'm driving, cooking or otherwise unable to use my hands, I've set up an [IFTTT hook](https://ifttt.com/applets/L3Whbwie-tell-google-assistant-to-create-new-task-card-on-trello) that integrates Trello and my Google Assistant so that I can just say, "Hey Google, Add a task to finish my productivity blog post," and voila - the task "Finsih my productivity blog post" is added to my `Triage` list.

 ## Automation Tools

+I. love. automation.
+That's actually one of the main reasons I got into computer science.
+I'm not like some developers, who remember programming on the Altair 8800 their dad brought home from work.
+As a 10-year old with an extensive basketball, baseball and football card collection, I wanted a quick and easy way to manage and track my precious assets, which would make me more effective in trading cards with my friends.
+I built a simple spreadsheet containing all of my cards, with columns for attributes describing the card such as `Player`, `Team`, `Year`, `Is Rookie Card`, etc. From the moment I wrote a simple `=SUM(` formulas that counted the number of Rookie Cards I owned without having to count them myself, I was forever changed.
+I discovered that I could have a computer do something menial _for me_, and that it would free me up to focus on higher level thinking or tasks, such as being the GM of my own multi-sport franchise.

+For my productivity, I try to automate as many simple tasks as I can so that I don't have to think about them, freeing me up to focus on the bigger picture or my current task at hand.

 ### Butler